Now that you’ve read Installation and installed Ansible, it’s time to dig in and get started with some commands.

 Also note that host key checking in paramiko mode is reasonably slow, therefore switching to ‘ssh’ is also recommended when using this feature.

-Ansible will log some information about module arguments on the remote system in the remote syslog, unless a task or play is marked with a “no_log: True” attribute, explained later.
+Ansible will log some information about module arguments on the remote system in the remote syslog, unless a task or play is marked with a “no_log: True” attribute.
+This is explained later.

 To enable basic logging on the control machine see The Ansible Configuration File document and set the ‘log_path’ configuration file setting.
 Enterprise users may also be interested in Ansible Tower.
 Tower provides a very robust database logging feature where it is possible to drill down and see history based on hosts, projects, and particular inventories over time – explorable both graphically and through a REST API.